This Day in History

 • 1936 - German representatives inform foreign ministers and ambassadors of the German re-occupation of the Rhineland, and outline a peace plan including 25-year non-aggression pacts for all countries bordering on Germany.

-• 1937 - Birth of Anne Kristen actress (Truth or Dare, Rachel-Dr Finlay, Sunset Song).
+• 1937 - Birth of Anne Kristen; actress (Truth or Dare, Rachel - Dr Finlay, Sunset Song).

-• 1937 - Birth of Don Bonker (Representative-Democrat-Washington, 1975-).
+• 1937 - Birth of Don Bonker; American politician (Representative-Democrat-Washington, 1975-).

 • 1937 - Bucharin, Jagoda and Rykov pushed out of CPSU in USSR.

-• 1938 - Birth of Homero Blancas Houston Texas, PGA golfer (1972 Phoenix Open).
+• 1938 - Birth of Homero Blancas in Houston, Texas, USA; PGA golfer (1972 Phoenix Open).

-• 1938 - Birth of Janet Guthrie race car driver, first woman to race in Indy 500.
+• 1938 - Birth of Janet Guthrie; race car driver (Indy 500).

 • 1939 - Glamour magazine begins publishing.